w3c/trace-context/spec/20-http_request_header_format.md

 There are systems where propagating of 512 characters of `tracestate` may be expensive.
 In this case, the maximum size of the propagated `tracestate` header SHOULD be documented and explained.
 The cost of propagating `tracestate` SHOULD be weighted against the value of monitoring scenarios enabled for the end users.

-In a situation where `tracestate` needs to be truncated due to size limitations, the vendor MUST truncate whole entries.
+In a situation where `tracestate` is truncated due to the total size of the header value, the vendor MUST truncate whole entries.
 Entries larger than `128` characters long SHOULD be removed first.
 Then entries SHOULD be removed starting from the end of `tracestate`.
-Note that other truncation strategies like safe list entries, blocked list entries, or size-based truncation MAY be used, but are highly discouraged.
-Those strategies decrease the interoperability of various tracing vendors.
+Other truncation strategies like safe list entries, blocked list entries, or size-based truncation SHOULD NOT be used.

 ### Examples of tracestate HTTP Headers